 Paul Gigot, editorial page editor of the Journal, delivered remarks on Joe’s contributions to journalism.
 In memory of Joe, TFAS and the Rago family established the Joseph Rago Memorial Fellowship for Excellence in Journalism, providing a nine-month internship with The Wall Street Journal’s editorial team.
 The 2020 Fellow, Alessandra Bocchi, Rago ’20, was officially awarded her fellowship at the dinner.

-Born in Italy, Bocchi has worked in North Africa, Hong Kong, and across Europe.
+Born in Italy, Bocchi has worked in North Africa, Hong Kong and across Europe.
 She has reported on a breadth of issues including Islamist terrorist attacks, the migrant crisis and populist uprisings in Europe, and has also covered foreign policy issues in the United States.
-Throughout her career, Bocchi has worked for Arab, Italian and American newspapers.

 Bocchi said that Joseph Rago’s legacy has inspired her and other young journalists to pursue honesty and integrity in their professional endeavors.